-The CE will biannually organize student teams to remove Waterchestnut from the campus lakes.
+The MHC volunteers (students, faculty and staff) biannually organize a teams to remove Waterchestnut from the campus lakes.
 This effort could help eradicate the weed from campus and potentially save the college thousands of dollars.

 Since Waterchestnut may invade campus from upstream, we will have to remain vigilant to prevent reestablishment.

 Peter Houlihan – text and pictures marked [PH]

 Leszek A. Bledzki – text and pictures marked [LB]